-How to evaluate expert networks
+How to compare expert networks

 - Specialization – Does the expert network have internal expertise that can give them in-depth understanding of your request?
-A specialized expert network can be a proactive thought-partner, instead of a reactive order-taker.
+A specialized network can be a proactive thought-partner, instead of a reactive order-taker.

 - Geographic footprint – Does the expert network have a footprint in your target markets, with knowledge of the local languages and customs?
 This will help them to source relevant experts more effectively.